MPrtenjak/MNet.Log4NetExtensions/README.md

 |35 | M7 | M7 | None | Messages M5 and M6 are too old so they are thrown out of the buffer |

 ... and so on ...

+## nuget

+You can download binaries from nuget:  https://www.nuget.org/packages/MNet.Log4NetExtensions/